ymcatwincities/openy/docs/Tests.md

 # Running Tests
-These instructions exmplain how you can run tests.
+These instructions explain how you can run tests.

 ## Behat